Akianonymus/mangadl-bash/README.md

     ---

--   <strong>-r | --range</strong>
+-   <strong>-r | --range 'ranges'</strong>

+    Note: Arguments are optional

-    Custom range, will be asked later in script.
+    Custom range, can be given with this flag as argument, or if not given, then will be asked later in the script.

-    Supports individual chapters or a range.
-Also supports multiple ranges.
+    e.g: -r '1 5-10 11', this will download chapter number 1, 5 to 10 and 11.

+    If range is given with flag as an argument, the it is taken as postion of chapter of a specific manga.

+    But in case it is asked by script, then it takes literal values of the chapter ( which are usually numbers ), which will be shown on screen.

     ---